-Advantages of infrared surveys
+Advantages of infrared inspection

 The images created by an infrared camera are known as thermograms, and they can reveal a multitude of problems related to building construction and safety, including